DarkAssassin23/Finding_Prime_Factors_CPU_vs_GPU/README.md

-# Prime Number Factorization With CUDA
+# Finding Prime Factors: CPU vs. GPU

 ## About
 Find the prime factors of a number or list of numbers